 If you want to work for a global leader in CRM that prides itself on trust, customer satisfaction, equality, and innovation, then Salesforce is the company for you.
 The software producer invests in the professional and personal growth of its employees.

-If you want your application to stand out from the rest, we suggest you do extensive research about the company, its technology, and its workplace culture.
+If you want your application to stand out from the rest, we suggest you do extensive research about the company, its technology, and its workplace culture so you understand exactly how to get a job at Salesforce.